-Moraitika tourist resort with the only sandy beach at the east
+Moraitika Beach Resort with the only sandy beach at the east

-The old village of Moraitika sits on a hill at the base of which lies the modern resort stretching down to the shore.
+The old village of Moraitika sits on a hill at the base of which the modern resort is found stretching down to the shore.

 Moraitika and the wider area

 Moraitika has developed into a large area that starts from the hill of the old village and reaches the sea and the neighboring area of Messonghi with which it tends to unify.

 The so-called tourist center is located on both sides of the main road that leads to the south of Corfu, here are the most shops, restaurants, bars and nightclubs and the biggest traffic especially in the evenings.

 Between the main road and the beach, there is a huge area that in recent years has been filled mainly with hotels and apartments, followed by dozens of restaurants, bars, and nightclubs, slowly claiming the title of the most lively piece of the village.